zeek/zeek/doc/devel/plugins.rst

 for the plugin itself.
 Bro uses the combination of the two to identify a plugin.
-The namespace serves to avoid naming conflicts between plugins written by independent developers; pick, e.g., the name of your organisation (and note that the namespace ``Bro`` is reserved for functionality distributed by the Bro Project).
+The namespace serves to avoid naming conflicts between plugins written by independent developers; pick, e.g., the name of your organisation.
+The namespace ``Bro`` is reserved for functionality distributed by the Bro Project.
 In our example, the plugin will be called ``Demo::Rot13``.

 The ``init-plugin`` script puts a number of files in place.
 The full layout is described later.
 For now, all we need is